 Your church may keep a list of referrals.

-What's important to you: -Do you want a faith based counselor? - Does it matter if they are State-licensed or pastoral licensed?
+Ask yourself if the following are important to you: -Do you want a faith based counselor? - Does it matter if they are State-licensed or pastoral licensed?
 You can read the differences here. - Do you want/need a diagnosis (if you go to a state licensed therapist they have to diagnose you). - Does it matter if they are male or female? - Do you prefer in-person or video?
 Some therapists have closed their offices and just see people by video.

 - Cost? (this fee depends on the education, expertise, and experience of your therapist.
-(I figured out I have over 13,000 clinical hours in my 19 years of being a therapist!).
+(I figured out I have over 13,000 clinical hours in my 20 years of being a therapist!).
 In my area in 2024 you will pay anywhere from $150 and up for a seasoned counselor.
 An intern will be around $75 - $90 a session.

 Ask God to guide you to the right person at this time to help you.

 For those that decide you want a state-licensed therapist, go for it!
 It is for you that I am creating a special journal to help you along in your counseling (yay!).
 It is a book filled with spiritual tools to help you as you work through your stuff.
 (This journal will also be a great support to ALL Christians who are in counseling and want some help between sessions (including my own clients!).
 It is done but being updated.
 I hope to have it available again by April 1, 2024.

 Bless you on your journey to heal!